 February 27, 2016

 It would be expected that I wouldn’t know whom I would be playing with.
-However, I happened to know the captain Jason Cooper whom I bowled to back in September one time.
+However, I happened to know captain Jason Cooper whom I bowled to back in September one time.
 Apart from that, I was meeting the rest of the team for the first time.
-We were playing on the 2nd Freebody Oval ground (also known as the Neil Bulger Oval) which was different to the other Freebody Oval I had played on in the Public Service League.
-The wicket ‘looked’ good for batting but it had some grassy patches.
+We were playing on the 2nd Freebody Oval ground (also known as the Neil Bulger Oval), which was different from the other Freebody Oval I had played on in the Public Service League.
+The wicket ‘looked’ good for batting, but it had some grassy patches.

 February 28, 2016

 Luke was happy that I was able to come of age with my batting and appreciated that I was able to keep in mind the principles that he had instilled in me with the bat from the moment I met him.
-Quite expectedly, my parents were proud for me too.
+Quite expectedly, my parents were proud of me too.

 March 4, 2016

 We were against it when we had to start at 4 for 7 with needing another 36 runs to take the game into the fourth innings.
-To make matters worse, Vasu Patel the overnight batsman was absent and Amit Pardeshi was immediately dismissed by Hollyhead which meant we were effectively 6 for 7 when I came in.
-Although I found run scoring quite hard to come by, I felt I was in control.
+To make matters worse, Vasu Patel, the overnight batsman, was absent, and Amit Pardeshi was immediately dismissed by Hollyhead, which meant we were effectively 6 for 7 when I came in.
+Although I found run-scoring quite hard to come by, I felt I was in control.
 I at least kept out the good balls while pushing balls into gaps and taking ones and twos.
 It helped that I batted outside my crease against the quicks and went forward to every ball bowled by Peter Jensen.
-Despite my efforts, we were soon 9 for 12 and I was joined by the only female in our team, Jess Howard.
+Despite my efforts, we were soon 9 for 12, and I was joined by the only female in our team, Jess Howard.

 Not long after, Girish took the final wicket after drinks when Jess misjudged the length and tried to pull only to be bowled.
-We were bowled out for 26 within 26.2 overs and I was left unbeaten with 10 which was the top score.
+We were bowled out for 26 within 26.2 overs, and I was left unbeaten with 10, which was the top score.
 I earned praise from the two Cricket ACT umpires who admired my fight as well as Luke.
-I told Luke about the wicketkeeper’s yarn and he would have told him to get stuffed if he was in my position.
+I told Luke about the wicketkeeper’s yarn, and he would have told him to get stuffed if he was in my position.

-I enjoyed the experience of playing grade and I am already looking forward to playing grade from now on.
+I enjoyed the experience of playing grade, and I am already looking forward to playing grade from now on.